In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is borderline personality disorder.

 Borderline personality disorder is incredibly stigmatized, both by the world and large and by the health care field.
 It was certainly something I saw a lot during the 15 years I worked in mental health.
 I think it was largely a combination of lack of understanding and lack of skills.
 BPD can produce behaviours that look manipulative if you can’t recognize that they’re attempts, however maladaptive, to meet underlying needs.

 Being therapeutically effective with BPD takes a skill set that a lot of people who aren’t specially trained just don’t have, but I think that instead of taking responsibility for their own lack of skills, mental health professionals too often end up blaming the patient.
 I’ve found that people with BPD are often very perceptive, and when they’re faced with BS from a health care provider, they can be adept at poking at exactly the spot where that provider feels vulnerable.
 That stirs up all kinds of countertransference on the clinician’s part, and everything falls apart.

-I suspect there would be less stigma if there was more available, accessible, effective treatment.
+I suspect there would be less stigma if there was more available, accessible, and effective treatment.
 The world of mental health care really needs to do better.

 Does anyone have any thoughts on why BPD is so stigmatized?